• Skip to primary navigation

 Beef_cuts

 Cuts of beef from the chuck and round are tougher because they’re from well-worked muscles that are full of collagen-rich connective tissue.
-This is important to know is because the collagen melts into the beef, and the meat will become more tender as it cooks.
+It is important to know this because the collagen melts into the beef, and the meat will become more tender as it cooks.

 easy-beef-stew-carrots-potato-grass-fed-beef-fall-comfort-food-clover-meadows-beef-grass-fed-beef-saint-louis-missouri